drewmcneely/adjoint1b/blogpost/blogpost.md

 Let's start with the terse definition that category theorists love so much: A Markov category is a semiCartesian category where every object is a comonoid compatible with the monoidal structure.

 (Now give a more explicit definition.
 Should we give both string diagram equations and commutative diagrams?
-Or just stick to one?)
+Or just stick to one?-- nico would only do it via string diagrams.)

 ## Each Axiom Explained